bouarichaKarim/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias : Creates an alias.\
-1-hello_you : Prints hello user.
+1-hello_you : Prints hello user.\
+2-path : Add /action to the PATH. /action.